ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

     Mainnet
 ```

-This tutorial is about deploying to `Mainnet`, so we navigate with the arrow keys to `Mainnet` and hit enter.
+This tutorial is about deploying to `Mainnet`, so navigate with the arrow keys to `Mainnet` and hit enter.

-We are then asked to authorize the ledger to provide extended public key information to CLI.
+The user is then asked to authorize the ledger to provide extended public key information to CLI.

 ```text
 ✔ Mainnet